 When the DSL is absent, the Student Counsellors will act as cover.

-If the DSL and Student Counsellors are not available, Head of School will act as cover (for example, during out-of-hours/out-of-term activities).
+If the DSL and Student Counsellors are not available, Headmaster will act as cover (for example, during outof-hours/out-of-term activities).

 The DSL will be given the time, training, resources, and support to: